JoshuaKohlmeyer/Retail-Sales-Insights-and-Forecasting/README.md

 # Retail Sales Insights and Forecasting

-End to end retail sales analysis and forecasting using **R** for data preparation and modeling, and **Power BI** for interactive dashboards and insights.
+End to end retail sales analysis and forecasting using **R** for the data preparation and modeling, and **Power BI** for the interactive dashboard and insights.

 This project focuses on taking raw retail transaction data, turning it into a clean analytical dataset, building clear KPIs, exploring what drives sales and profit, and producing simple, realistic forecasts based on historical trends.